richardguerre/flow/README.md

 - Starts the `server` app in watch on port 4000
 - Starts the `web` app in watch on port 3000 and connects to the `server` app on port 4000

+When you open the web app in the browser, you may see nothing or "Hello world".
+To fix this you will need to:

+1. Open the web app at http://localhost:3000
+2. Add a `token` as an item in localStorage and refresh.
+The value can be any string (authentication is not done yet).
+This is used to authenticate the user.
+You can do this in the browser console:
+    ```js
+    localStorage.setItem('token', 'my-token');
+    ```
+3. You should now see the app with some tasks already created.

 ## Getting started

 1. Fork and clone the repository